pvcraven/arcade_book/source/chapters/08_functions/functions.rst

     # Call the function
     f()

-Other languages have more complex rules around the creation of variables and scope than Python does.
-Because Python is straight-forward it is a good introductory language.

 Pass-by-Copy
 ------------

-Functions pass their values by creating a copy of the original.
-For example:
+When you call a function and set a value to a function parameter, that value is a *copy* of the original.
+For example take a look at this
+code:

 .. code-block:: python